SchenLong/CP_Framework/README.md

 # Related, Participating, Thanks
 This project is part of the #Mutaito_Hackademy and benefits from Black Capsu/e Cyberservices ressources.
-Thanks to the OSINT community for their inspiration and mere existence #Cloakless_Heroes
+Thanks to the OSINT community for their inspiration and existence #Cloakless_Heroes.